 When Your Child Needs Pulmonary Function Tests

-Pulmonary function tests can help tell how well your child's lungs are working or how well the lungs are responding to medication.
+Pulmonary function tests can help tell how well your child's lungs are working or how well the lungs are responding to medicine.
 These noninvasive, painless tests are done starting at around age 5 or 6.
-Your child may have one or more of these tests, which may last up to an hour altogether.
+Your child may have one or more of these tests, which may last up to an hour.

 Before the tests

-- Is allergic to latex, tape, or any medications
+- Is allergic to latex, tape, or any medicines

 - Has had any recent illnesses, such as a chest cold or bronchitis

 Help your child do the following to prepare: